mariusmu/dhis2-message-app/Readme.md

 # Current status
 - Everything is completely implemented is working.
 - Testing needs to be done

 # To run

 ## Technologies you will need
 - NodeJS

 ## Steps
+0. Generate an access token and add it to app/Actions/message.action and user.action
 1. First rename app/Constants/SecretConstants_base.js to SecretConstants.js
 2. Add the neccessary values to the SecretConstant.js file
 3. run  ``` npm install ```